angie-acho0697/mas_family_ic_exp/README.md

 - **Family Reputation**: Impacts external relationships and legal standing
 - **Legal Fund**: For handling disputes and challenges

-## Scenario Progression
+## 📅 The 6-Month Journey

-### Month 1: Initial Inheritance and Competing Visions
+### 🌱 Month 1: The Inheritance
+**"We're all equal owners now - but what do we actually want to do?"**
 - Legal documents and property inspection
-- Individual vision proposals from each cousin
-- Initial decision-making and resource allocation

-### Month 2: Viral Fame Opportunity
-- Social media post goes viral
-- Media attention and public scrutiny
-- Family narrative control issues

-### Month 3: Extended Family Interference
-- Other family members claim property rights
-- Legal threats and family conflicts
-- Crisis management and relationship strain

-### Month 4: High-Value Discovery
-- Valuable art collection discovered
-- New financial dynamics and profit distribution
-- Ownership and credit disputes

-### Month 5: Legal Challenge Crisis
-- Serious legal challenge to property ownership
-- High-stakes decision making under pressure
-- Resource allocation for legal defense

-### Month 6: Resolution and Future Planning
-- Legal challenges resolved
-- Changed relationships and power dynamics
-- Long-term business planning and relationship repair
+- Each cousin presents their vision for the gallery
+- Initial tensions emerge as competing priorities clash

+### 📱 Month 2: Viral Fame
+**"We're internet famous - but is this good or bad for business?"**
+- A social media post about the inheritance goes viral
+- Media attention brings both opportunities and scrutiny
+- Family must decide how to handle their newfound fame

+### ⚖️ Month 3: Family Interference
+**"Aunt Millie says the property should be hers - and she's threatening legal action!"**
+- Extended family members claim property rights
+- Legal threats create crisis and relationship strain
+- The cousins must decide: fight or negotiate?

+### 💎 Month 4: Hidden Treasure
+**"There's a valuable art collection in the basement - who gets credit for finding it?"**
+- Discovery of valuable art collection changes everything
+- New financial dynamics create profit distribution conflicts
+- Ownership and credit disputes emerge

+### 🚨 Month 5: Legal Crisis
+**"This is serious - we could lose everything if we don't act fast!"**
+- Major legal challenge threatens property ownership
+- High-stakes decision making under extreme pressure
+- Resource allocation for expensive legal defense

+### 🎯 Month 6: Resolution
+**"After everything we've been through, what does the future hold?"**
+- Legal challenges finally resolved
+- Relationships have fundamentally changed
+- Long-term planning and relationship repair needed

+## LLM-Powered Analysis System

+### Analysis Methods
+All relationship dynamics are analyzed using **Google Gemini** with sophisticated prompts:

+1. **Trust Change Analysis**
+   - Detects specific trust changes between individual cousin pairs
+   - Identifies positive/negative trust indicators
+   - Provides confidence scores and detailed reasoning

+2. **Conflict Detection**
+   - Identifies disagreements, tensions, and opposition between cousins
+   - Categorizes conflict types and severity levels
+   - Excludes self-conflicts and duplicate entries

+3. **Alliance Formation**
+   - Detects collaboration, support, and partnership patterns
+   - Categorizes alliance strength and type
+   - Tracks coalition building and mutual backing

+4. **Behavioral Pattern Recognition**
+   - Identifies leadership, collaboration, competition, and other behavioral patterns
+   - Assesses impact (positive/negative/neutral) on group dynamics
+   - Provides detailed descriptions of observed behaviors

+### Fallback System
+Each LLM analysis method includes a keyword-based fallback system that activates if:
+- LLM API calls fail
+- JSON parsing errors occur
+- Network connectivity issues arise

 ## Data Collection Methods